robertsawko/PyFR-bench/README.md

 PyFR [1].

 The benchmarks are based on the supplementary material of [2].
 Minor changes to the files had to be introduced to keep up with the PyFR version.
+The target architecture is Power8 with 4 GPUs each.
+There are some specific LSF Data Mover commands due to the adoption of DMD at Daresbury.

 ## Isentropic vortex